DUI Cases in Hernando County, FL

 DUI Attorney for Hernando County, FL

-If you have been arrested for drunk driving (DUI) in Hernando County, FL, then call us today at (813) 250-0500 to discuss your case.
+If you have been arrested for drunk driving (DUI) in Hernando County, FL, contact us today to discuss your case.

 During your initial consultation, we can discuss the facts of your case, explain the possible punishments and other consequences of a DUI conviction, and develop a strategy to fight the charges against you in Brooksville, Hernando County, FL.

-Our attorneys are familiar with the tactics used by DUI enforcement officers in the local agencies in this area including the Hernando County Sheriff’s Office, the Brooksville Police Department, and the Florida Highway Patrol.
+Our attorneys are familiar with the tactics used by DUI enforcement officers in the local agencies in this area, including the Hernando County Sheriff’s Office and the Florida Highway Patrol.

 10 Days to Demand a Formal Review Hearing